nefarius/HidGuardian/README.md

 Found a bug and want it fixed?
 Open a detailed issue on the [GitHub issue tracker](../../issues)!

 Have an idea for a new feature?
-[Check out the project board](https://projects.vigem.org/public/board/26b2bebf0b0092d017f9fd629354cb6e2b255c087f13f8594190f43e2055), maybe it's already on there!
-If not, let's have a chat about your request on [Discord](https://discord.vigem.org) or the [community forums](https://forums.vigem.org).
+Let's have a chat about your request on [Discord](https://discord.vigem.org) or the [community forums](https://forums.vigem.org).

 ### Questions & Support